Schedule Zoom Meetings in Salesforce

 1. Download the Custom Actions

-The fully featured integration shown in the movie above requires three custom actions and two event actions, giving you conflict detection and resolution, and making sure rescheduled events sync to Zoom.
+The fully featured integration shown in the movie above requires three custom button actions and two custom event actions, giving you conflict detection and resolution, and making sure rescheduled events sync to Zoom.

 Here’s the list of files you’ll need in the next step (download them here).
-The .zip contains a couple folders; you’ll want the files in the “Online” folder.
+The .zip contains a couple folders; you’ll want the files in the “Custom Actions” folder.

 2. Add the Actions to DayBack